Our Human Rights Approach to Environmental Advocacy

 A human rights approach is a moral appeal to parties to do the right thing, based on broadly recognized standards of just behavior expressed in internationally recognized human rights declarations, covenants, conventions and charters.
 (This moral appeal may also at some point be backed up by human-rights-based legal action.)
 We view the standards expressed in the Universal Declaration of Human Rights and the declarations, covenants and conventions that arose from it — those on the rights of women, rights of children, rights of indigenous peoples, etc — as broadly endorsed public expressions of moral norms.

-3. Exercising moral power.
-Community led public Inquiries, such as New Zealand’s 2006 “People’s Inquiry into the impacts and effects of aerial pesticide spraying over urban areas of Auckland,” and public Tribunals like the Permanent People’s Tribunal Session on Agrochemical Transnational Corporations held in Bangalore, India in December 2011, can be both educative and powerful.
-Since both formats, i.e., Inquiries and Tribunals, are community-initiated and led (not government-initiated), they can be structured to insure that the voices of those who have been impacted are adequately heard, understood and entered into the public record.
+Exercising moral power.
+Community led public Inquiries, such as New Zealand’s 2006 “People’s Inquiry into the impacts and effects of aerial pesticide spraying over urban areas of Auckland,” and public Tribunals like the Permanent People’s Tribunal Session on Agrochemical Transnational Corporations (Bangalore, India , December 2011) can be both educative and powerful.
+Both formats, Inquiries and Tribunals, are community-initiated and led (not government-initiated), and can be structured to insure that the voices of those who have been impacted are adequately heard, acknowledged and entered into the public record.

-2. reduces the problem of moral relativism.
-Whenever ethical questions are under discussion the problem of moral relativism raises its provocative head: “There are different moral norms all over the world, who’s to say what’s right or wrong, one person’s good is another person’s bad,” and so on.
+It reduces the problem of moral relativism.
+Whenever ethical questions are under discussion the problem of moral relativism raises its ugly head: “There are different moral norms all over the world, who’s to say what’s right or wrong, one person’s good is another person’s bad,” and so on.
 With the emergence of the Universal Declaration of Human Rights, though, all that changes a bit simply because of the moral authority that attends the unprecedented widespread public endorsement of these standards.
 The UDHR represents the first time in history that a document about moral values has been conceived, written and endorsed by representatives of virtually every nation on earth.
-René Cassin, one of the drafters of the UDHR (who, for his work, was awarded the Nobel Peace Prize in 1968), has argued that, with the UDHR, ‘something new…entered the world’.
-It was, he said, “the first document about moral value adopted by an assembly of the human community.”
-The UDHR, along with the covenants and conventions that have followed from it, have a uniquely broad and powerful moral standing across the world in such a way that invoking human rights norms as moral standards may not be dismissed quite as readily as invoking other moral standards whose appeal may be more limited to certain groups or worldviews.
+The UDHR, and the covenants and conventions that have followed from it, have a uniquely broad and powerful moral standing across the world in such a way that invoking human rights norms as moral standards may not be dismissed quite as readily as invoking other moral standards whose appeal may be more limited to certain groups or worldviews.

-3. thinks from the bottom up.
+It thinks from the bottom up.
 With the emergence of the modern human rights movement we have begun to see things from the “situated knowing” perspective of those who suffer the abuses, and not just from the standpoint of the corporations or government regulators who are inconvenienced by that suffering.
-As Dietrich Bonhoeffer has said so clearly in the oft quoted words from his Letters and Papers from Prison, “We have for once learnt to see the great events of world history from below, from the perspective of the outcast, the suspects, the maltreated, the powerless, the oppressed, the reviled – in short, from the perspective of those who suffer.”
-The modern human rights movement, which expresses the moral dimension of how things look “from below,” foregrounds those personal narratives which can evoke and engage the kind of compassion that is essential for genuine change.
+As Dietrich Bonhoeffer has said “We have for once learnt to see the great events of world history from below, from the perspective of the outcast, the suspects, the maltreated, the powerless, the oppressed, the reviled – in short, from the perspective of those who suffer.”
+The modern human rights movement expresses and foregrounds the moral dimension of how things look “from below.”

-Our contention is that a human rights approach to environmental issues has less ethical slippage, largely because the ethical standards articulated in human rights documents — the “right to free, prior and informed consent,” for example — are more specific than many of the more general principles found in other ethical systems.
-It is not that human rights norms have no slippage at all — even “No one shall be subjected to torture” has room for interpretability, as public debates in the US in recent years have shown — only that human rights norms, because of their greater specificity, have a lower slippage quotient.
+A human rights approach to environmental issues has less ethical slippage because the ethical standards in human rights documents — the “right to free, prior and informed consent,” for example — are much more specific than the more general principles found in other ethical systems.

-5. Appeals to compassion.
+It appeals to compassion.
 If Schopenhauer and Buddhism are right, compassion is the primary, or perhaps sole, motivator for ethically meaningful action.
 Schopenhauer and Buddhism see compassion as ontologically grounded; others see it as biologically or genetically grounded.
-In either case the experience of empathic connection with the suffering of others is not epiphenomenal but is in some deep way fundamental to human experience, and it is the human rights tradition, particularly with its high regard for the importance of personal narratives, that evokes and foregrounds the experience of compassion.
+In either case the experience of empathic connection with the suffering of others is in some deep way fundamental to human experience.
+And it is the human rights tradition, particularly with its high regard for the importance of personal narratives, that evokes and foregrounds the experience of compassion.

-6. is educative.
-A human rights approach, even when it does not completely succeed in accomplishing the intended goals of its current project, can still serve the purpose of educating people both about the current issue and about the value of human rights norms in general.
+It is educative.
+A human rights approach, even when it does not completely succeed in accomplishing the intended goals of its current project, can still serve to educate people both about the current issue and about the value of human rights norms in general.

-7. provides an effective vocabulary.
-Human rights discourse provides a long established and well rehearsed vocabulary of broadly respected and persuasive language with genuine rhetorical power.
-A 2007 public opinion research survey found that human rights language had broad public appeal, and a subsequent document based on that study, Talking Human Rights in the United States: A Communications Toolkit, provides “ideas, recommendations, and best practices” for promoting human rights in the US.
+It provides an effective vocabulary.
+Human rights discourse provides a long established and powerful vocabulary for dealing with moral issues of this sort.
+A 2007 public opinion survey found that human rights language had broad public appeal, and a subsequent document based on that study, Talking Human Rights in the United States: A Communications Toolkit, provides recommendations and best practices for promoting human rights in the US.

-9. sometimes just works.
 And sometimes the power of personal narratives, combined with a formal human rights report addressed to the relevant industry or agency, just simply works.
-A small community on the Oregon coast, for example, was facing an upcoming aerial pesticide spray immediately adjacent to the city boundaries and near schools and neighborhoods, despite community opposition.
+A small community on the Oregon coast, for example, was facing a proposed aerial pesticide spray immediately adjacent to their city boundaries and near schools and neighborhoods, despite community opposition.
 The community commissioned a human rights assessment and asked that it be addressed to the forestry company that was arranging the spray.
 Shortly after the report was sent, the company agreed to forego their planned aerial spray and instead use the less risky (and lower volume and less drift-prone) backpack spray method instead, as the community had originally requested.

-Given the immense challenges of today’s environmental advocacy and the efforts to protect the planet and its peoples from the excesses of difficult-to-change industries and governments, it is no surprise that environmentalists would look for additional value approaches that might have high potential for effectiveness.
-Traditional utilitarian, ecological, economic and public health approaches certainly do have their merits and functional advantages, but we suggest that adding a human rights dimension to the mix offers unique advantages from which other approaches might benefit.
+Therefore, given the immense challenges of today’s environmental advocacy and the efforts to protect our planet and its peoples from the excesses of difficult-to-change industries and governments, it is no surprise that environmentalists would look for additional value approaches that might have high potential for effectiveness.
+Traditional utilitarian, ecological, economic and public health approaches certainly do have their merits and advantages, but adding a human rights focus to the mix offers unique advantages from which other approaches can benefit.